Dishonesty: English law

 But this decision was criticised, and over-ruled, by the UK Supreme Court in the case of Ivey v Genting Casinos (UK) Ltd t/a Crockfords [2017] UKSC 67.
 The position as a result is that the court must form a view of what the defendant's belief was of the relevant facts (but it is no longer necessary to consider whether the person concerned believed that what he did was dishonest at the time).
+The decision in Ivey was strictly obiter but in any case has been confirmed as the correct test of dishonesty in R v Barton and Booth.